pylattice/MitoTNT/docs/tracking.md

 **In this section we will process the raw data into a format that is used for the subsequent tracking.**

 First specify the directories we will use:
-- `work_dir`: the directory where data will be processed and stored.
+-`work_dir`: the directory where data will be processed and stored.
 For test data, you can use the directory of `test_data` on your machine

 - `data_dir`: the directory where MitoGraph segmented mitochondria is stored.
 For test data, this is `test_data/mitograph`.

 - `input_dir`: the directory where the processed inputs used for tracking will be stored.
 For test data, you can use `test_data/tracking_input`.
 This is an empty folder that will be created.

 After specifying the folders, we need to set a few parameters: